-Tom: Hi, Buggy.

-Buggy: Hi, Tom.

-Tom: Buggy, let's play basketball with my friends.

-Buggy: I don't like to play basketball.

-- Tom: But why? - Buggy: Because the ball is very heavy and you must jump very high to throw it into the basket. - Tom: What game do you like to play? - Buggy: I like to play football.
-Let's play football. - Tom: With pleasure (із задоволенням).
+- Listen and repeat the dialogue.
+Act it out in pairs. - Tom:Hi, Mykhailyk.Mykhailyk:Hi, Tom.Tom:Mykhailyk, let's play basketball with my friends.Mykhailyk:I don't like to play basketball.Tom:But why?Mykhailyk:Because the ball is very heavy and you must jump very high to throw it into the basket.Tom:What game do you like to play? - Mykhailyk:I like to play football.
+Let's play football.Tom:With pleasure.
 Let's go to the sports ground. - 2.
-Read the joke, translate it into Ukrainian.
+Read the jokes.
 Pay attention to the words in bold type.
 Say which verbs are regular and which verbs are irregular.
 Use the chart of irregular verbs (page 232).